salsalabs/engexport/README.md

 ## Output
 Output goes to a directory of your choosing.
 The default is `./data`.
 The output directory contains one or more files for each of the exports that the app runs.

- The filenames have a sequence number in them.
-Each file will contain, at most, 50,001 records.
+ The filenames have a sequence number.
+The sequence number is there to avoid confusion in the application.
+There is no implied or specified order of the output files.

+ Each file will contain, at most,
+ 50,001 records.
 There will be one record for the CSV header and up to 50,000 data records.

-* The CSV files contain information in comma-separated file format.
-* The CSV headers are guaranteed to be in the same order from run to run.
+The CSV headers are guaranteed to be in the same order from run to run.

-* The CSV files contain `NNN` in their names.
-For example `supporter_010.csv`.
-* The app uses `NNN` so that older files are not overwritten.
-Any time that a new file is needed, the app searches for the last file in that series, then increments `NNN` to create a new file.
-* The filenames indicate the kind of data that they contain.
+The filenames indicate the kind of data that they contain.

 |Name|Contents|
 | --- | --- |